carlos-araujo-aus/sentiment-analyzer-frontend/README.md

     -   An interactive **bar chart** (using Chart.js) provides a detailed breakdown of the detected emotions.
     -   Relevant keywords are rendered as styled tags for quick insights.
 -   **Robust State Management**: Utilizes **Redux Toolkit** to predictably manage the application's global state, including the complete lifecycle of API requests (`loading`, `succeeded`, `failed`), providing a smooth and responsive user experience.
 -   **Private Analysis History**: Displays a list of the user's recent analyses.
-This feature is powered by a backend **anonymous session system**, ensuring that each user's history is private and tied to their browser session.
+This feature is powered by a backend **anonymous session system**, ensuring that each user's history is private and tied to their browser session tied to their browser session via localStorage.
 -   **Modern & Responsive UI**: Designed with a **dark theme** and built with **Tailwind CSS**, the application is fully responsive and provides a polished user experience on desktop, tablet, and mobile devices.
 -   **Professional UX**: Includes loading indicators, clear error messages, and an automatic history refresh after a successful analysis for a seamless workflow.